plone/documentation/docs/backend/fields.md

 | `RichText` | `RichTextValue` | Stores a `RichTextValue`, which encapsulates a raw text value, the source MIME type, and a cached copy of the raw text transformed to the default output MIME type. | `IField`, `IRichText` |

-The RichText field allows for alternative markups and content filtering.
+The `RichText` field allows for alternative markups and content filtering.
+The following code sample shows how to create a schema with a `RichText` field.

 ```python
 from plone.app.textfield import RichText